 This article introduces the set of fundamental concepts you need to understand in order to use Databricks effectively.

-The workspace is an environment for accessing all of your Databricks assets.
-The workspace organizes objects (notebooks, libraries, dashboards, and experiments) into folders and provides access to data objects and computational resources.
+A workspace is an environment for accessing all of your Databricks assets.
+A workspace organizes objects (notebooks, libraries, dashboards, and experiments) into folders and provides access to data objects and computational resources.

-A web-based interface to documents that contain runnable commands, visualizations, and narrative text.
+A web-based interface for creating data science and machine learning workflows that can contain runnable commands, visualizations, and narrative text.
+See Introduction to Databricks notebooks.

 A package of code available to the notebook or job running on your cluster.
 Databricks runtimes include many libraries and you can add your own.

-This section describes the interfaces that Databricks supports for accessing your assets: UI, API, and command-line (CLI).
+This section describes the interfaces that Databricks supports, in addition to the UI, for accessing your assets: API and command-line (CLI).

 This section describes the objects that hold the data on which you perform analytics and feed into machine learning algorithms.

-A collection of information that is organized so that it can be easily accessed, managed, and updated.
+A collection of data objects, such as tables or views and functions, that is organized so that it can be easily accessed, managed, and updated.
+See What is a database?

 This section describes concepts that you need to know to run computations in Databricks.

 The set of core components that run on the clusters managed by Databricks.
-Databricks offers several types of runtimes:
+See Compute.* Databricks has the following runtimes:

-- Databricks Runtime for Machine Learning is built on Databricks Runtime and provides a ready-to-go environment for machine learning and data science.
+Databricks Runtime for Machine Learning is built on Databricks Runtime and provides prebuilt machine learning infrastructure that is integrated with all of the capabilities of the Databricks workspace.
 It contains multiple popular libraries, including TensorFlow, Keras, PyTorch, and XGBoost.

 Databricks identifies two types of workloads subject to different pricing schemes: data engineering (job) and data analytics (all-purpose).

-- Data analytics An (interactive) workload runs on an all-purpose cluster.
+Data analytics An (interactive) workload runs on an all-purpose cluster.
 Interactive workloads typically run commands within a Databricks notebook.
-However, running a job on an existing job cluster is also treated as an interactive workload.
+However, running a job on an existing all-purpose cluster is also treated as an interactive workload.